 Topics of activities come as suggestions and needs of young people, or as a response to problems they are facing with.
 Also, young people get stronger and they are encouraged to take responsibility for their actions, choices, life.
 Clubs also offer information from different fields (employment, education, health, law, travels, and leisure).
 It is very important in any time that there is a youth worker and/or volunteer in the youth club, who conducts or helps young people to conduct activities in the club.
 They are trained for work with young people and they ensure quality and safe environment for young people in the club.
 Safe environment involves atmosphere of acceptance, non-discrimination, respect of personalities, and also physical safety of young people, in terms of non-violence, non-consumption of alcohol, drugs and cigarettes.

-One of youth club models in Montenegro which was successfully introduced by Forum MNE, is a concept of voluntarily-run youth clubs.
+One of youth club models in Montenegro which was successfully introduced by Forum MNE, is a concept of voluntarily-run youth clubs (publication available in documents).
 In short, it implies that young people are those who initiate opening of the youth club and together with their peers develop and conduct activities of the youth club.
 Non-governmental organisations give support during this process, mostly in part of building capacities of young people, and their individual development.
 Over the years, Forum MNE supported young people in Ulcinj, Berane, Rožaje and Risan and together with them started activities of voluntarily-run youth clubs.

 Events and actions, organised as a part of youth work activities, are directed to wider society and aim at drawing attention of the public to the specific issue or topic, or introducing talents, ideas, suggestions of young people.
 They are organized by youth workers, volunteers and young people themselves, and they are held in different open and closed spaces in the community.